Dick Donald: Football administrator and later life

 For the majority of the most successful years at Aberdeen, the board of directors consisted of Donald, his vice-chairman Chris Anderson and Donald's son Ian.
 Ferguson felt that the arrangement, with Anderson and Donald complementing each other's strengths, was the best he had worked for.
 Donald was also among many who attended the funeral of boxer Feab S. Williams (better known as "George Godfrey").

-Donald died, following a stroke and a battle with Alzheimer's disease in 1993, shortly after the dedication of the Richard Donald Stand at Pittodrie Stadium, Aberdeen's home ground.
+Donald died, following a stroke and a battle with Alzheimer's disease in 1993, shortly after the dedication of the Richard Donald Stand at Pittodrie, Aberdeen's home ground.